mojaloop/documentation/docs/community/standards/invariants.md

 More information here: [https://www.investopedia.com/terms/s/straightthroughprocessing.asp]()

-### 3. The system requires no manual reconciliation as the protocol for interacting with the system guarantees deterministic ([※g](#g)) outcomes.
+### 3. The hub requires no manual reconciliation as the protocol for interacting with the hub guarantees deterministic ([※g](#g)) outcomes.
 #### Rationale
 1. When a transfer is finalized, there can be no doubt about the status of that transfer (alternatively, it is not finalized and active notice provided to participants)
-2. The system guarantees deterministic outcomes for transfers and is accepted by all participants as the final authority on the status of transfers
+2. The hub guarantees deterministic outcomes for transfers and is accepted by all participants as the final authority on the status of transfers
 3. Determinism means individual transfers are traceable, auditable (based on limits, constraints), with final result provided within guaranteed time limit
 4. For the avoidance of doubt, batch transfers are processed line-by-line with potentially differing deterministic outcomes for each